Key takeaways

 Do private practice therapists earn more than employees?

-Going from working as someone else’s employee to running your own therapy practice gives you more control over how you schedule your time, how you treat clients, and how you market your services.
+But going from working as someone else’s employee to running your own therapy practice gives you more control over how you schedule your time, how you treat clients, and how you market your services.

 How to earn more money as a private practice therapist